radoslawkol/CoffeeLovers/README.md

-#Coffee website project
+# Coffee website project

-This website is a
-This page is fully responsive page.
+This is cafe website.
+See project: https://tangerine-halva-82f755.netlify.app This page is fully responsive page.
 It's frontend page.
 Sending froms is only a visual effect.

 ## Used technology